VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 ## LAB for signed and unsigned integer type

-let us run this C code to determine the range of integer type supported by RISC-V
+let us run this C code to determine the range of integer types supported by RISC-V
 ```

 #include <stdio.h>